doitintl/estimated_charges/README.md

 As some of you might already know, DoiT International is the engineering power behind [reOptimize](http://www.reoptimize.io/) — Cost Discovery and Optimization SaaS for Google Cloud Platform.
 With [reOptimize](http://www.reoptimize.io/) you can get instant insights on your Google Cloud Platform billing, manage budgets, set up cost allocations and explore different cost optimization strategies.

-While [reOptimize](http://www.reoptimize.io/) gives you the full view and the ability to slice and dice the costs, sometimes all you need is a simple tool to show your expences over time.
+While [reOptimize](http://www.reoptimize.io/) gives you the full view and the ability to slice and dice the costs, sometimes all you need is a simple tool to show your expenses over time.

 Here come the Estimated Charges metric to the rescue.